-Our medical professionals have a vast experience in their respective fields of specialty and welcome patients as diverse as they are.
+Our medical professionals and staff have a vast experience in their respective fields of specialty and welcome patients as diverse as they are.
 They speak various languages, including English, Spanish ( Español ), American Sign Language (ASL), Tagalog, Malayalam (മലയാളം), and Tigrinya (ትግርኛ).
 We also have over 240 languages available for translation and interpretation services through Language Line Solutions!

 We are a 501(c)(3) nonprofit organization established for the purpose of charity.
-To learn more about us and our services, browse our website or get in touch with us today.
-We serve individuals and families in Southern Nevada.
+To learn more about us and our services, browse our website or get in touch with us today!

 Community Outreach Medical Center- Corona Virus (COVID-19) Protocol

-Effective immediately and until further notice, COMC will provide in-person care Mondays through Fridays, from 8:15am to 1:15pm, by appointment only.
-As an alternative method to in-person care, telehealth services will be available to patients during normal business hours (Mondays through Fridays from 8:15am-5pm).
-As a preventative measure, COMC will not except walk-in patients until further notice and only NECESSARY family members/caregivers may accompany patients to appointments.
+COMC will provide in-person care Mondays through Fridays, from 8:15am to 5pm.
+As an alternative to in-person care, telehealth services will be available to patients during normal business hours (Mondays through Fridays from 8:15am-5pm).
+As a preventative measure, COMC will only allow NECESSARY family members/caregivers to accompany patients to appointments.

-As a continuous measure, all staff will engage in proper hand hygiene practices, don adequate PPE and use caution when engaging in all person-to-person contact throughout the clinic.
-The waiting room and frequently touched surfaces will be cleaned and disinfected every hour on the hour.
-Front desk staff will ensure patients are made aware of clinic Coronavirus precautions and protocol during patient interactions and appointment reminder calls; reminder calls are to be made at least one day prior to scheduled appointments.
-COMC management will ensure clinic staff is made aware of all public health risks and major updates regarding COVID-19.
+All staff will engage in proper hand hygiene practices, wear adequate PPE and use caution when engaging in all person-to-person contact throughout the clinic.
+Front desk staff will ensure patients are made aware of clinic Coronavirus precautions and protocol during patient interactions and appointment reminder calls.

 The following measures may be adjusted to suit patient and or clinic needs:

-Please contact COMC’s Clinical Coordinator or Community Health Manager for further instruction or clarifying questions at 702-657-3873, extension 330 or 335.
+Please contact COMC’s Clinical Coordinator or Community Health Manager for further instruction or clarifying questions at 702-657-3873.